-What you will need are a handful of ingredients, a slow-cooker, and some time.
+You’ll need a handful of ingredients, a slow-cooker, and some time.
 Dry beans usually need to soak for several hours and then take several more hours to cook, but with a slow cooker, you can skip the soaking step and cook them overnight or while you’re at work.

-Tip: Sorting dry beans before cooking is an important step that should never be skipped.
+Pro tip: Sorting dry beans before cooking is an important step that should never be skipped.
 The harvesting process can leave debris like sticks, rocks, and who-knows-what-else mixed in with beans.
-You don’t want to bite into a rock, or swallow one!
 Spread beans in a single layer on a kitchen towel or baking sheet and scan them for any odd shapes or colors.
-Discard anything that looks suspicious.

 Slow Cooker Refried Beans